Welcome to the WATGPU research cluster

 Introduction

-Welcome to WATGPU, a SCS owned GPU cluster aiming to facilitate access to computing resources for research purpose.
+Welcome to WATGPU, a SCS owned GPU cluster aiming to facilitate access to computing resources for research purposes.
 This documentation serves as a comprehensive guide to understanding and utilizing WATGPU, a cluster managed through the Slurm workload manager.

 Download pdf presentation here: 2024/07/25 version.